ScottKirvan/UE_QuickLaunch/README.md

 ## How it works

 At it's core, this works by adding some registry hooks that launches a simple batch file.
-I've written up a short document [here](notes/Registry%20Notes.md).
+I've written up a short document outlining the registry changes [here](notes/Registry%20Notes.md).

 ## Credits
 **Copyright (c) (2023):** [Scott Kirvan](https://github.com/ScottKirvan)  - All rights reserved